granthamtaylor/windmark/docs/whitepaper/whitepaper.typ

 === TabBERT
 In early 2021, developers at IBM published _Tabular Transformers for Modeling Multivariate Time Series_ (Padhi 2021), in which they described a novel model architecture (TabBERT) that could outperform GBMs trained on handcrafted tabular features for a set of supervised problems with sequential data. @tabformer

 In essence, they frame each sequence as a two-dimensional array.
-One dimension of the array represents each event in the sequence, and the second dimension represents each field in each event, thus having a dimensionality of $WW^(N times L times F)$ when collated and batched together to form a training observation.
+The first dimension of the array represents each event in the sequence, and the second dimension represents each field in each event, thus having a dimensionality of $WW^(N times L times F)$ when collated and batched together to form a training observation.
 In their implementation, every single field is limited to discrete tokens.
 They embed the discrete field values like BERT.

 BERT embeds a 1D discrete input of tokens (a sentence of words) into 2D space (an array of embeddings):
 ```python